Glossary of English-language idioms derived from baseball: rhubarb

 A heated argument or noisy dispute; especially, between players on a playing field.
 Originally the word traditionally muttered by actors in a play to provide background noise.
 Online Etymology Dictionary attributes the "loud squabble on the field" usage to broadcaster Garry Schumacher in 1938, while OED and CDS both credit sportscaster Red Barber at a baseball game in 1943.
 OED's first non-baseball cite is 1949.

 "If the theater people won their point, it was not much of a point to win.
 The entire rhubarb, after all, was about nothing but money". — Time, 7 June 1963.

 right off the bat

 From the very first; immediately; without any delay.
 The Oxford English Dictionary dates this term to 1914 in Maclean's, a Canadian magazine.
 An older term, "hot from the bat", dates to the 1888 play Meisterschaft by Mark Twain.

 "'It was very clear right off the bat that the loss of Cdk5 made them have a much stronger associative memory,' Professor Bibb said". — Reuters, The New York Times, 29 May 2007.

 S

 "Say it ain't so, Joe!"

 An expression of disbelief.
-A reference to the Black Sox scandal of 1919, when several members of the Chicago White Sox conspired with gamblers to lose the World Series on purpose.
-When Shoeless Joe Jackson was implicated in the scandal, an apocryphal story says that a young fan approached him and said, "Say it ain't so, Joe!"
+A reference to the Black Sox scandal, in which several members of the Chicago White Sox conspired with gamblers to lose the 1919 World Series on purpose.
+According to an apocryphal story, when Shoeless Joe Jackson was implicated in the scandal, a young fan approached him and said, "Say it ain't so, Joe!"